UFC Fight Night: Reyes vs. Prochazka: Predictions & Analysis

 A few statistical edges stand out.
 Carolina throws significantly more leather — a 3.9 sig. strike per minute gap.
 Botelho is far more active with takedowns, averaging 0.9 more per 15 minutes.
 Carolina has tighter striking defense, making opponents miss more often.

-The Pick: Poliana Botelho over Luana Carolina.
-This is essentially a pick'em.
-The model nudges toward Botelho at 52%, but there's almost nothing separating these two.
-Notably, the betting market has Carolina at 31% implied while our model sees 48% — a 17-point disagreement that could signal value.
+The Pick: Luana Carolina over Poliana Botelho.
+The model gives Carolina a slight nod at 62% — this could easily go either way.
+Notably, the betting market has Carolina at 31% implied while our model sees 62% — a 30-point disagreement that could signal value.

 Loma Lookboonmee vs Sam Hughes

-There's a real Elo separation here: Hughes at 1232 versus Lookboonmee at 1089.
-That 144-point gap typically reflects a meaningful difference in recent quality of competition and results.
-Lookboonmee rides a 4-fight win streak into this one.
+There's a real Elo separation here: Hughes at 1201 versus Lookboonmee at 1097.
+That 104-point gap typically reflects a meaningful difference in recent quality of competition and results.
+Both fighters bring momentum: Lookboonmee rides a 4-fight win streak into this one, while Hughes has won 3 straight.

 Both fighters land in our "All-Rounder" archetype — fighters comfortable everywhere, able to strike or grapple depending on what the opponent gives them.
 When mirror matchups like this happen, the edge usually goes to whoever can impose their preferred pace and range.